jngm8/factored_test_front/README.md

 1. docker build -t factored_app .
 2. docker run -p 3000:3000 factored_app

-## THis are the users with their passwords
+## This are the users with their passwords once the backend is running

 | Username | Password  |
 |----------|-----------|